codecat1111/multi-cloud-terraform/Documentation.md

-# Multi-Cloud Infrastructure Project
+# Multi-Cloud Infrastructure Project : Documentation

-A comprehensive guide for deploying a resilient multi-cloud infrastructure across AWS, Azure, and GCP using Terraform, with automated failover, monitoring, and CI/CD integration.
+A comprehensive documentation for deploying a resilient multi-cloud infrastructure across AWS, Azure, and GCP using Terraform, with automated failover, monitoring, and CI/CD integration.

 ## Introduction